KeTchUP42/ormy/README.md

 # ORMY

 ## Info
-My little realization of simple orm for github.
+My little realization of simple orm for fun.